 Potentially Significant Impact.
 Construction of the new SAAP would require the demolition and removal of the former CAL GO Building, which was formerly the general office building for Continental Airlines and is now vacant.
 The CAL GO Building was built in 1963, with a new west entrance to the building added in 1974.
 The CAL GO Building is over 50 years old, was constructed as the administrative headquarters for Continental Airlines during its peak years as an international airline, and is directly associated with the rapid growth and expansion of commercial aviation reflecting the period during which LAX became a major international airport.
-For these reasons, the CAL GO Building has been identified as potentially eligible for listing in the California Register of Historical Resources and/or as a Los Angeles Historic-Cultural Monument.40 For similar reasons, the former CAL Training Center Building to the west of the project site has also been identified as potentially eligible for listing in the CAL GO Building, CAL Training Center Building, and associated Continental Airlines complex of hangars, shops, and storage facilities were also identified as potentially eligible for listing in the California Register as a historic district.42
+For these reasons, the CAL GO Building has been identified as potentially eligible for listing in the California Register of Historical Resources and/or as a Los Angeles Historic-Cultural Monument.
+For similar reasons, the former CAL Training Center Building to the west of the project site has also been identified as potentially eligible for listing in the California Register of Historical Resources and/or as a Los Angeles Historic-Cultural Monument.
+Furthermore, the CAL GO Building, CAL Training Center Building, and associated Continental Airlines complex of hangars, shops, and storage facilities were also identified as potentially eligible for listing in the California Register as a historic district.
+Air